ciberado/iotworkshop-bridge/workshop/README.md

 ## Checking the IoTHub

-* Check the existance of the IoTHub
+* Check the existence of the IoTHub

 ```bash
 az iot hub list \